16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 The 'Quality' Of Boiling Mamelukes

-The hackneyed examples that DM-theorists regularly dredge up to illustrate this 'Law' (i.e., boiling water, balding heads, Mendeleyev's Table, the alleged fighting qualities of the Mamelukes -- and, of late, Catastrophe and Chaos Theory) in fact only seem to work because of the way that the word "quality" has been 'defined' by dialecticians.
+The hackneyed examples that DM-theorists regularly dredge up to illustrate their 'Law' (i.e., boiling water, balding heads, Mendeleyev's Table, snapped rubber bands, the alleged fighting qualities of the Mamelukes -- and, of late, Catastrophe and Chaos Theory) in fact only seem to work because of the way that the word "quality" has been 'defined' by dialecticians.
 Here's how the Marxist Internet Archive characterises it:

 "Quality is an aspect of something by which it is what it is and not something else and reflects that which is stable amidst variation.
 Quantity is an aspect of something which may change (become more or less) without the thing thereby becoming something else.